welcome-to-the-sunny-side/coalesce/README.md

 #   --tag_or TEXT    Problem must have AT LEAST ONE of these tags (comma-separated)
 #   --cid TEXT       Contest ID range (format: x-y)
 #   --solved         Include problems that are already solved

+# Plot solved problems count from local data based on criteria
+coalesce plot [OPTIONS]

+# Options:
+#   --rating TEXT    Rating range (format: x-y, default: 0-3500)
+#   --tag_and TEXT   Problem must have ALL these tags (comma-separated)
+#   --tag_or TEXT    Problem must have AT LEAST ONE of these tags (comma-separated)
+#   --time TEXT      Time range (format: DD/MM/YYYY-DD/MM/YYYY or keywords)
+#   --cid TEXT       Contest ID range (format: x-y)
+#   --xaxis TEXT     X-axis for the plot (week, month, or rating).
+Default: month.
 ```

 ### Examples